 According to the American Bar Association: "The 2017 Survey responses make it difficult to tell how many breaches there have actually been with exposure of client data because almost 5% overall report that they don’t know about the consequences.
 This includes 'don’t know' responses by 3% in firms of 10-49 [attorneys], 8% of firms of 50-99, 25% of firms of 100-499, and 14% of firms of 500+.
 The uncertainty is increased by the high percentage of respondents (22%), discussed above, who don’t even know whether their firm experienced a data breach."

 According to research from the Verizon RISK Team, few breaches are unique, meaning the vast majority of incidents are caused by a small number of scenarios.
 Verizon classifies 18 different data breach scenarios into four groups; the human element, conduit devices, configuration exploitation and malicious software.
-For the purposes of this article we will focus on the malicious software that makes organizations vulnerable.Read more »
+For the purposes of this article, we will focus on the malicious software that makes institutions vulnerable.Read more »

 Today, over 90% of lawyers use smartphones for law-related matters.
 Law firms have become a prime target for cyber attacks because of the valuable data they possess and their lack of security.
 A study done by ALM Legal Intelligence reported 22% of law firms do not have an organized plan in place if a data breach were to occur.
 Hackers have noticed that law firms are vulnerable in this area.
 Legalitprofessionals.com says for this reason, many law firms are now focusing on mobile security.Read more »